 Growing sprouts at home is the easiest way to grow nutritious food right in your kitchen.
-No green thumb is needed, as well as no soil, no grow lights, and no extra space.
+No green thumb is needed, as well as no soil, no grow lights and no extra space.
 You can start today and become a gourmet sprout grower in less than a week.

 Why grow sprouts at home

 Sprouts are very easy to grow and are ready in 3 to 6 days.
 If you grow your own at home, they will be always fresh, with no additives or preservatives.
-Grow as much as you can eat in few days, and start afresh to have a constant supply.
+Grow as much as you can eat in a few days, and start afresh to have a constant supply.

 Where to get seeds to grow sprouts at home

 If you want to sprout grains or legumes, you can just use the ones you can get in a food section at a supermarket.
-Wheat or rye berries, that are good for grinding into flour, are also good for sprouting.
+Wheat or rye berries, which are good for grinding into flour, are also good for sprouting.

 How to grow sprouts at home